 I wanted this very short video, and this absurdly long description, to remind you of just how much potential is hiding inside of the fundamentals of music... right there in plain sight.
 A musician who didn't know the octatonic scale and who didn't know how to develop contrary and oblique motion inside of a 2-voice counterpoint idea could STILL accomplish those sounds if they fully understood the potential of triads and some very basic theory.

 This, to me, is what sets apart the legends of the music from the great players, and the great players from the talented hobbyists.
 It's willingness to get in and do the dirty work.
 For me, that's triads.
-It might not be that for everyone else.

 And don't forget to have a go at that dyad run!